Regularization by 1/2-Laplacian and vanishing viscosity approximation of HJB equations: The law of diminishing oscillation and estimate

-where $C_1(A,B,n,\epsilon)$ is a positive constant, depending on the quantities in the parenthesis, to be chosen later and $C_0(B,T,\lambda)$ has the following form A $C^\alpha$-type estimate for $\xi$ or $\zeta$ at the point $(0,0)$ would result in a $C^\alpha$ estimate for $u$ at $(t_0,x_0)$.
-To this end, we define Then by Lemma \ref{lem:scalinglemma}, the functions $\xi$ and $\zeta$ are two bounded continuous functions satisfying the inequalities in the viscosity sense in $[-1,0]\times \R^n$.
+Then by Lemma \ref{lem:scalinglemma}, the functions $\xi$ and $\zeta$ are two bounded continuous functions satisfying the inequalities in the viscosity sense in $[-1,0]\times \R^n$.
 Also note that Set $r = \frac{1}{4+4A}$.
 We wish to show that there exist $\alpha > 0$ such that The estimate \eqref{eq:osc-holder} is a necessary and sufficient for H\"{o}lder continuity (with exponent $\alpha$) of $\xi, \zeta$ and $\eta$ at $(0,0)$.
 This H\"{o}lder continuity of $\eta$ at $(0,0)$ is equivalent to H\"{o}lder continuity of $u$ at $(t_0,x_0)$.
 To prove \eqref{eq:osc-holder}, we follow \cite{silvestre:2010} and find a sequence $(a_k, b_k)$, $k=0,1,2,........$ such that